stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.saving/rtfsaveoptions/get_saveformat/_index.md

 ## RtfSaveOptions::get_SaveFormat method

 Specifies the format in which the document will be saved if this save options object is used.
-Can only be **Rtf**.
+Can only be [Rtf](../../../aspose.words/saveformat/).

 ```cpp
 Aspose::Words::SaveFormat Aspose::Words::Saving::RtfSaveOptions::get_SaveFormat() override